ortus-boxlang/boxlang-docs/language/comments.md

 You can see some examples of advanced class documentation here: [https://apidocs.ortussolutions.com/coldbox/current/](https://apidocs.ortussolutions.com/coldbox/current/)

 {% hint style="success" %}
-**Tip**: VSCode has some great plugins for generating this type of documentation on your CFCs.
+**Tip**: VSCode has some great plugins for generating this type of documentation on your classes.
 We recommend the following extensions:

 * **Align** - Helps align everything
 * **AutoCloseTag** - Helps close comment and well all tags